hy6219/hy6219/README.md

 ### Hi there 👋

-🌱 I’m currently learning Web Backend based on Java!
+🌱 I’m currently learning JSP & Servlet, Data structure & Algorithm!

 😄 I like to learn more proper way for BE logic & more specific things about Java!